Join a FREE Travel Info Session

 Saturday, November 8 | Fez

-We are free to enjoy a leisurely Shabbat or explore the neighborhoods of Fez on our own.
+We are free to enjoy a leisurely Shabbat or attend services or explore the neighborhoods of Fez on our own.
 An optional afternoon walking tour will be offered.

 Meals Included: Breakfast